-STUDIO IN DANCE

-The Studio in Dance course is for students who are looking to further develop their competency in dance techniques and focuses on supporting dancer's growth by allowing them to use dance as a form of expression.
+STUDIO IN DANCE Credit: 1 Prerequisites: Conditioning for Dance Notes: Fulfills the one credit art/music requirement The Studio in Dance course is for students who are looking to further develop their competency in dance techniques and focuses on supporting dancer's growth by allowing them to use dance as a form of expression.
 Students will learn proper alignment, anatomy and musicality while exploring a variety of dance styles and crafting their artistic voice through movement, expression and creation of their own choreography.
 Additionally, students will be exposed to a variety of cultures and dance methodologies.
 This class is recommended for students who have some dance experience and open to all grade levels.
 This course meets everyday.

-Notes: This course meets the .5 credit requirement for physical education, and .5 of an art credit.
+ADVANCED DANCE Credit: 1 Prerequisites: Recommended for students who have previously taken Studio in Dance or by instructor's recommendation.
+Notes: Fulfills the one credit art/music requirement The Advanced Dance course is for students who are interested in expanding their knowledge of technique and analytical skills while continuing exploration of choreography development and performance.
+Students will explore a variety of dance genres and world dances and investigate career pathways in dance.
+There will also be a focus on reflective practices in designing choreography.
+BROADWAY DANCE Credit: 1 Prerequisites: None Notes: Fulfills the one credit art/music requirement The Broadway Dance class is for students who like the spotlight, drama, singing and telling a story through movement.
+Exercises will focus on increasing strength, flexibility, coordination, performance technique and confidence.
+The focus is on musical theatre, stage combat, and audition techniques.
+This class is open to students at all levels and abilities.